Steve-hub49/SQL-Challenge/README.md

 # SQL-challenge

 This is my repository link for HW9 Employee Database: A Mystery in Two Parts material.
-The steps below are complete and have been posted to GitHub.
+The steps outlined below are complete and have been posted to GitHub.

 Thank you,